50th Attack Squadron: World War II

-Following the Japanese attack on Pearl Harbor on 7 December 1941, the 50th was re-designated the 431st Bombardment Squadron.
-In June 1942, shortly after the Battle of Midway, the 11th Group was authorized as a mobile force by the Army Air Forces in order to respond to a Navy request by Admiral Nimitz for long-range armed search planes support for locating Japanese fleets and with firepower to withstand defending Japanese fighter attacks while tracking the fleet.
-As a mobile group, the 11th Group received authorization to leave Hickam Field to support Navy operations in the South Pacific Theater during the Guadalcanal and Northern Solomon Islands Campaigns.
+The squadron was at Hickam during the Japanese attack on Pearl Harbor on 7 December 1941.
+In April 1942, the 50th was redesignated the 431st Bombardment Squadron.
+The squadron flew patrol and search mission from the Hawaiian Islands, including air support during the Battle of Midway.
+In June 1942, shortly after the Battle of Midway, the 11th Group was authorized as a mobile force by the Army Air Forces in order to respond to a Navy request by Admiral Nimitz for long-range armed search planes to locate Japanese fleets, accompanied with firepower to withstand defending Japanese interceptors while tracking the fleet.
+The 11th Group left Hawaii to support Navy operations in the South Pacific Theater during the Guadalcanal and Northern Solomon Islands Campaigns.

-As part of the 11th Bomb Group, the squadron moved to the New Hebrides on 22 July 1942 and temporarily becoming part of Thirteenth Air Force the end of 1942.
-They bombed airfields, supply dumps, ships, docks, troop positions, and other objectives in the South Pacific from July to November 1942, and received a Distinguished Unit Citation (DUC) for those operations.
-Continued operations attacking Japanese airfields, installations, and shipping until late March 1943.
+The squadron moved to the New Hebrides on 22 July 1942 and became part of Thirteenth Air Force.
+It bombed airfields, supply dumps, ships, docks, troop positions, and other objectives in the South Pacific from July to November 1942, and received a Distinguished Unit Citation for those operations.
+It continued operations in the South Pacific, attacking Japanese airfields, installations, and shipping until late March 1943.

-The squadron returned to Hickam Field on 8 April 1943 and was reassigned to Seventh Air Force.
-Following this, the 11th Bomb Group received the Consolidated B-24 Liberator bombers, which it flew until the end of the war.
-While in Hawaii, the group refitted and trained with the B-24, flying combat training missions against Wake Island and other central Pacific bases held by the Japanese.
+The squadron returned to Hickam Field and the control of Seventh Air Force on 8 April 1943.
+In Hawaii, the squadron equipped with Consolidated B-24 Liberator bombers, which it flew until the end of the war.
+Its training Included missions against Wake Island and other central Pacific bases held by the Japanese.
 It deployed to Ellice Island on 9 November 1943 and resumed combat participating in the Allied offensive through the Gilbert, Marshall and Marianas Islands, while operating from Funafuti, Tarawa, and Kwajalein.

-Moved to Guam on 25 October 1944 and attacked shipping and airfields in the Volcano and Bonin Islands.
-Moved to Okinawa on 2 July 1945 to participate in the final phases of the air offensive against Japan, bombing railways, airfields, and harbor facilities on Kyushu and striking Japanese airfields in Eastern China.
+"The squadron moved to Guam on 25 October 1944 and attacked shipping and airfields in the Volcano and Bonin Islands.
+It moved to Okinawa on 2 July 1945 to participate in the final phases of the air offensive against Japan, bombing railways, airfields, and harbor facilities on Kyushu and striking Japanese airfields in Eastern China."

-After the war ceased the group flew reconnaissance and surveillance missions to China and ferried liberated prisoners of war from Okinawa to Luzon, Philippines.
-The unit earned the Distinguished Unit Citation and the Presidential Unit Citation for its services in the Pacific.

-Postwar era

-After V-J Day, most squadron members returned to the United States and demobilized.
-On 29 April 1946 the squadron was redesignated as the 5th Reconnaissance Squadron (Very Long Range, Photographic), and assigned to Headquarters, US Army Forces, Pacific at Fort William McKinley, Luzon, Philippines.